AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-stages-do-not-populate-on-proof.md

 ---
 title: "Proofs: [!UICONTROL Active Proof Stages] field is blank"
 description: "When a user creates a proof and then views that proof in a report such as a [!UICONTROL Document Version] or [!UICONTROL Proof Approval] report, they see that the [!UICONTROL Active Proof Stages] field is blank.
-This occurs when the proof is created after the document is uploaded, either as a [!UICONTROL Simple Proof] or an [!UICONTROL Advanced Proof] with a [!UICONTROL Basic Workflow].
+This occurs when the proof is created after the document is uploaded, either as a [!UICONTROL Simple Proof] or an [!UICONTROL Advanced Proof] with a [!UICONTROL Basic Workflow]."
-"
 hidefromtoc: yes
 ---